Rail transport in Indonesia: Passenger services

-Most passenger trains in Indonesia, except commuter locals, are named.
-The names varies from plainly descriptive such as Depok Ekspres (a former fast service between Jakarta and Depok), through Logawa (name of a river near Purwokerto, which is served by the train), Argo Lawu (Mt.
-Lawu, an extinct volcano near Solo, which is served by the said express train), to more or less meaningless, though romantic, names such as Bangunkarta (abbreviation of names of cities it serves: Jombang-Madiun-Jakarta) and Matarmaja (Malang-Blitar-Madiun-Jakarta).
+Most passenger trains in Indonesia, apart from local commuter services, are named.
+Some names are descriptive, such as Depok Ekspres, a former express service between Jakarta and Depok, and Logawa, named after a river near Purwokerto, which the train serves.
+Others refer to geographical features, such as Argo Lawu, named after Mount Lawu, an extinct volcano near Solo.
+Some names combine elements of places served by the train.
+Bangunkarta, for example, is derived from Jombang-Madiun-Jakarta, while Matarmaja is derived from Malang-Blitar-Madiun-Jakarta.